-- Microplastics observed at the ocean surface are often reported as quantity of particles or weight per unit area (/m2, /km2) and/or as quantity of particles per unit water volume (/m3).
-Therefore, it is necessary to obtain the swept area of the net tow and/or the amount of filtered water volume, as calculated by the following equations: - ➤ Swept area=net width × tow distance - Filtered water volume=(net width × net immersion depth) × tow distance - Net width is the horizontal dimension of the net aperture - Refer to §2.4.4 for estimation of tow distance.
-Reporting the tow distance estimation methods is recommended, including equations and numeric figures used in calculation of the tow sweep area and filtered water volume.
+- Microplastics observed at the ocean surface are often reported as the number of particles or weight per unit area (/m2, /km2) and/or as the number of particles per unit water volume (/m3).
+Therefore, it is necessary to obtain the swept area of the net tow and/or the amount of filtered water volume, as calculated by the following equations: - > Swept area = net width × tow distance - Filtered water volume=(net width × net immersion depth) × tow distance - \ Net width is the horizontal dimension of the net aperture

+Refer to Section 2.4.4 for the estimation of tow distance.
+Method, equations and numeric figures used when estimating tow sweep area and filtered water volume should be reported.

-2. 4.
-4 Tow distance
+2.4.4 Tow distance